rv72/RestauranteConFusion/README.md

 Using Bootstrap and HTML, this website displays a fake restaurant through various attributes such as cards, forms, modals, and carousels.
-To get the website properly displayed, I used npm's lite server and different CSS styles.
+To get the website properly displayed, I used an npm lite server and different CSS styles.